Skip to main content

 Select users by group

 slurm-login.directoryCache.selectGroups provides a list of user groups, from which the slurm-login chart retrieves all associated users.
-This acts as a filter, meaning only users belonging to any of the specified groups are included.
+This acts as a filter, so it includes only users that belong to one of the specified groups.
 It uses OR logic, so a user must be in at least one of the listed groups to be selected.

 Define the polling interval

 slurm-login.directoryCache.interval defines the polling interval for detecting changes to users and user groups.
-This interval determines how frequently updates are applied and modifies resources accordingly.
+This interval determines how frequently updates are applied, and resources are modified accordingly.

 List directory services